-Additional Read: What Is Sip Investment
+Additional Read: What is SIP investment

-SIPs are calculated by taking into account two principles: power of compounding and rupee cost averaging.
+SIPs are calculated by taking into account two principles: the power of compounding and rupee cost averaging.
 Take a look at how these mechanisms work.

 Using a calculator is a quick and easy way to find the best SIP.
 Take a look at how you can use one.